SolaceDev/solace-dev-codelabs/markdown/create-api-products-using-scs-and-ep/create-api-products-using-scs-and-ep.md

 2. __Create an Event Broker Service__ Create an event broker service (or simply a service) using Cluster Manager tool and name the service as `solace-eap`.
    For more information on accessing the Cloud Console, check out the [documentation](https://docs.solace.com/Solace-Cloud/ggs_create_first_service.htm)

-3. __Create a Client Username__ Connect to the broker service and open the Message VPN console to add client username under `Access Control` setting.
-Create a client username `smarttown` with password `smarttown`.

-Ensure that you have captured the following details on connection information that will be used in this codelab.

-- SMF Host: `tcp://xxxxxx.messaging.solace.cloud:55555`
-- Message VPN: solace-eap
-- Username: `smarttown`
-- Password: `smarttown`
+Negative
+: Event Broker Service creation may take anywhere from 2 to 4 minutes to complete the process.

+### Use an existing PubSub+ Event Broker

+If you have a PubSub+ Cloud account and an existing Event Broker Service, you can use the existing Message VPN on the Broker Service for this codelab.

+1. __Message VPN Name__ Make a note of the Message VPN name - you will be using this name wherever 'solace-eap' is referred as VPN name in this codelab.

 ### AsyncAPI Generator Requirements